pillar-markup/pillar/README.md

 ### For Pharo 12
 The development of Pillar and Microdown are now in Pharo 12.

+- v10.4.0
+  -	 Cleaned archetypes
+  - New documentation inside the bod-book template with the full syntax explained.
+	- Uses Microdown V2.7.1: introduces new elements to support Foliage and web generation.
+It improves the document checker.
+Now the following analyses are reported: duplicated anchors, references to unexisting anchors, unreferenced figures, missing figure files, and missing input files.
+	- It has been tested with the bod-book updated archetype.

+- v10.2.0
+	- New book checkers: checks for undefined or duplicated anchors, bogus inputfile
+	- Support for slides as header e.g. # a nice title Conversion of slides from pillar to Microdown
+	- Nicer support for extension e.g. {!comment|contents=sd thinks there is something fishy!} now can be expressed as {!comment|sd thinks there is something fishy!}`
+	- Cleaned book.
+Now pillar archetype bod-book can fully build on GH - check the workflows files that are automatically installed.
+	- Two new archetypes are proposed: microdown-mooc and microdown-headerformat-mooc.
+	- Support for github actions with LaTeX.

+- v10.1.0
-- V10.1.0 Introduces new template for slides - microdown-mooc (based on extension <!slide...!>) and microdown-headerformat-mooc (using top-level header as slide definition marker.
-It sses Microdown v2.5.5.
+Introduces new template for slides - microdown-mooc (based on extension <!slide...!>) and microdown-headerformat-mooc (using top-level header as slide definition marker.
+It uses Microdown v2.5.5.
-- v10.0.1 Introduce figure arguments in caption instead of url for better integration with Github.
+- v10.0.1 Introduces figure arguments in caption instead of url for better integration with Github.
 - v10.0.0 bug fix with some links problems due to new inline parser.

 ### For Pharo 11